-Aveleda is one of the biggest wine producers in Portugal and as a leader in the Vinho Verde region it exports more than half of its production to 70 different countries worldwide.
-They also make Casal Garcia Vinho Verde which is the most sold Vinho Verde in the world.
+Aveleda is one of the largest wine producers in Portugal.
+As a leader in the Vinho Verde region, it exports more than half of its production to 70 different countries worldwide.
+They also make Casal Garcia Vinho Verde, which is the most sold Vinho Verde in the world.
 The Casal Garcia arm of the company was established in 1939 when a French oenologist happened to stop by to see the vineyards at Aveleda on his way from the Douro wine region to Porto.
-Aveleda’s owner Robert Guedes was very forward thinking and planted his vines by varietal in the French style which caused Mr. Eugenie Helisse to stop and demand to meet the owner of the vineyard.
+Aveleda’s owner Robert Guedes was very forward-thinking and planted his vines by varietal in the French style.
+This caused Mr. Eugenie Helisse to stop and demand to meet the owner of the vineyard.
 Long story short, Mr. Guedes hired Mr. Helisse as his new oenologist.
-(For more on this story see: http://www.casalgarcia.com.)
+(For more on this story see: http://www.casalgarcia.com.)The gardens at Aveleda.

-After seeing the barrel room where the spirits are aged we went to the main house for lunch.
+After seeing the barrel room where the spirits are aged, we went to the main house for lunch.
 OMG, this was a luncheon fit for a king or queen.
 The three of us sat down to a formally clothed table and were served by a woman who was sure that we should be eating a lot more than we did!
 (Which reminded me of my time in Italy.)
 The food was outstanding (you seeing a theme here)?!
-We started with a vegetable and cheese quiche followed by a fresh cod casserole dish in a mouthwatering sauce served with potatoes, carrots and green beans.
+We started with a vegetable and cheese quiche followed by a fresh cod casserole dish in a mouthwatering sauce served with potatoes, carrots, and green beans.
 Yes, there were seconds all around.